-***Coming soon: Additional patient resource page highlighting organizations and programs around the world that offer support for metastatic patients specifically that is organized by cancer type.***
+Click here for additional patient resources. ***Coming soon: A patient resource page highlighting organizations and programs around the world that offer support for metastatic patients specifically that is organized by cancer type.***

 It is impossible to describe the experience of being diagnosed with metastatic cancer.
-Althought the experience can feel utterly isolation, it is important to know that know that we don't have to be alone in the battle for survival.
-Here are some stories of brave women that continue to live with metastatic disease.
+Althought the experience can feel utterly isolating, it is important to know that know that we don't have to be alone.
+Here are some stories of women living with metastatic cancer.